undecaf/vue-material-vuelidate/README.md

 `index1`, `index2` etc.

-### Providing validation messages
+## Providing validation messages

-Validation messages can be specified in two ways (both methods can be combined):
+Validation messages can be specified in two ways both of which can be combined:

-1. As the `messages` property of `<md-vuelidated>`.
-    It must be bound to an object containing the message for each Vuelidate constraint, e.g. `:messages="{ required: 'This field is required' }"`.
+1. As the `messages` property of `<md-vuelidated>`, bound to an object containing the message for each Vuelidate constraint, e.g. `:messages="{ required: 'This field is required' }"`.

-    Such messages appear below the corresponding input field.
+    These messages appear below the corresponding input field.

-1. As `<md-vuelidated-msg>` elements, either inside `<md-vuelidated>` fields or independent.
+1. As `<md-vuelidated-msg>` elements, either enclosed in `<md-vuelidated>` tags or detached.
     Property `constraint` must be set to the Vuelidate constraint name.
-For independent messages, the constraint name must be qualified with the model name, see the [examples below](#independent-messages).
+For detached messages, the constraint name must be qualified with the model name, see the [examples below](#independent-messages).

-    Field messages appear below the corresponding input field.
+    Enclosed messages appear below the corresponding input field.

-#### Field messages
+### Enclosed messages

 Using the `messages` property: